Rome Gay Travel

-The Ludovisi neighborhood in Rome also has a local feel, away from the tourist droves.
+The Ludovisi neighborhood in Rome also has a local feel, away from tourist crowds.
 Ludovisi is also where the local gay sauna is, for those seeking such proximity convenience.

 Ludovisi is quieter and closer to the Rione XVII Sallustiano business district.
-I stayed in a wonderful and quite large Ludovisi apartment rental the second time I visited Rome and I got such an incredible deal.
+I stayed in a wonderful large Ludovisi apartment rental the second time I visited Rome and I got such an incredible deal.

-For less than 40 Euros a night, I actually scored a 1 bedroom, two bathroom apartment with a full kitchen and living room overlooking local restaurants.
+For less than 40 Euros a night, I actually scored a one-bedroom, two-bathroom apartment with a full kitchen and living room overlooking local restaurants.